platformatic/docs/versioned_docs/version-2.63.4/db/jwt-keycloak.md

 ## Platformatic Setup and Test

-Create a platformatic application using `npx create-platformatic@latest`.
+Create a Platformatic application using `npx create-platformatic@latest`.
 Call it `keycloak-test` with a `db-service`.
 Specify to use sqlite and the default migrations: